Gyula Cseszneky: Aide-de-camp to the King of Croatia

+Principality of the Pindus and Voivodeship of Macedonia

+In August 1943, due to his influential Italian friends and relatives in the Balkans, Count Gyula Cseszneky was proclaimed formally a ruler of the already dissolved collaborationist Principality of the Pindus.
+He only held the title nominally for a very short, and in his name governed only the local pro-Bulgarian autonomists during August-September 1943.
+In fact, they offered him the title "Vojvode of Macedonia".

 Against National Socialism

-Count Gyula István Cseszneky de Milvány et Csesznek was a conservative monarchist with strong anti-communist persuasion, however, he always despised Nazism and anti-semitism.
-One of his sisters was married to a Hungarian Jew who later became a victim of The Holocaust.
+Count Gyula István Cseszneky de Milvány et Csesznek was a conservative monarchist with strong anti-communist persuasion, however, he always despised Nazism and antisemitism.
+One of his sisters was married to a Hungarian Jew who later became a victim of the Holocaust.

 Cseszneky also reportedly saved the life of several Jews in Croatia and Hungary.
 After the war his merits were recognized in Israel.

-Count Cseszneky was aware of King Tomislav's secret plan to make a separate peace agreement with the Allied Forces, and he hoped that opening a route for an Allied intervention in the Balkans would secure freedom not only for Macedonians, but also for Croatia and Hungary while saving them from the Red Army.
+Count Cseszneky was aware of King Tomislav's secret plan to make a separate peace agreement with the Allied Forces, and he hoped that opening a route for an Allied intervention in the Balkans, while saving them from the Red Army.
 Having this in mind, the Count also served as a contact person between Miklós Kállay's Hungarian government and the participants of the Lorković-Vokić coup in Croatia.
-After Regent Horthy's failed attempt to change side in the war he was searched for by the Gestapo.
+After Regent Horthy's failed attempt to change side in the war, he was searched for by the Gestapo.